What is HIPAA Protected Health Information and why is it significant?

 Why HIPAA PHI is SignificantExplanation

 Legal ComplianceHealthcare professionals and organizations must comply with HIPAA regulations to avoid legal penalties.
-Non-compliance can result in significant fines and even criminal charges, underscoring the legal obligation to protect PHI.
+Non-compliance can result in fines and even criminal charges, emphasizing the legal obligation to protect PHI.

 Healthcare InteroperabilityPHI standards established by HIPAA facilitate the secure exchange of information, promoting coordinated care among various healthcare providers.
 This interoperability improves the quality and continuity of patient care.